-It is really important to read the agency's profile on IPT to see if the agency has any special application procedures, such as completing an agency online volunteer application, contacting a specific person, or attending a recruitment fair.
-Students could be disqualified from a placement option by not following procedures that the agency has laid out.

-Many students feel more comfortable emailing agencies than calling.
-Agencies already listed in IPT are used to receiving emails from students regarding interest in placements.
+- Students should initially explore potential available practicum sites in the UISSW IPT system. - Students are encouraged to utilize website tools to explore agency mission and services. - It is important toread the agency's profile on IPT to see if the agency has any special application procedures, such as completing an agency online volunteer application, contacting a specific person, or attending a recruitment fair.
+Identifying particular application procedures assist in understanding necessary timelines.
+Students could be disqualified from a placement option by not following procedures that the agency has laid out. - Students may contact prospective placements by phone or email.
+Agencies already listed in IPT are accustomed to receiving emails from students regarding placement interest.
+Oftentimes, multiple students are competing for the same placement position.
+It is important that students are well prepared and professional presentation are well planned.